Humboldt Broncos bus crash: Aftermath

-Numerous dignitaries and politicians in Canada expressed their condolences after the accident, including Elizabeth II, Queen of Canada, and her husband, Prince Philip, Prime Minister Justin Trudeau, Saskatchewan Premier Scott Moe, and Alberta Premier Rachel Notley.
+Numerous dignitaries and politicians in Canada expressed their condolences after the crash, including Elizabeth II, Queen of Canada, and her husband, Prince Philip, Prime Minister Justin Trudeau, Saskatchewan Premier Scott Moe, and Alberta Premier Rachel Notley.
 US President Donald Trump phoned Trudeau and subsequently tweeted to offer his condolences to the victims and their families.
 Celebrities and other public figures such as Ellen DeGeneres, Drake and Whoopi Goldberg voiced their sympathy and condolences to those who were affected.
 Pope Francis also sent a message of condolences, which was read out by the Bishop of Saskatoon at a Sunday service two days after the accident.

 The Swift Current Broncos of the Western Hockey League expressed their condolences to the Humboldt Broncos organization, players and families.
 A group of survivors from the Swift Current Broncos bus crash in 1986, led by Sheldon Kennedy, headed to Humboldt to offer their support to the community and hockey team.

 The SJHL indefinitely suspended its playoffs immediately following the crash.
 The league's board of governors, which is composed of representatives from each member club, unanimously decided on April 11 to allow the two remaining teams in the play-offs (the Nipawin Hawks and Estevan Bruins) to play for the league championship.
 The Manitoba Junior Hockey League, the SJHL's counterpart in the neighbouring province of Manitoba, delayed its championship series by four days out of respect for the SJHL and the Broncos.
 The playoff champions of the two leagues later played for the ANAVET Cup regional junior championship as planned.